ImageMagick/Usage-Markdown/filter/index.md

 If you look closely you will see that the left '`Gaussian`' filtered image is more blurry than the normal resize.
 Especially with regard to the detail of the smaller stars around the wand and on the wizard's hat.

-This blurring of the image is the trade off you get for removing all the [aliasing](#aliasing) effects in image reduction, as well as all [blocking](#blocking) effects on image enlargement.
+This blurring of the image is the trade-off you get for removing all the [aliasing](#aliasing) effects in image reduction, as well as all [blocking](#blocking) effects on image enlargement.
 It will also, never produce any [ringing](#ringing) effects (when applied perfectly).
 But all that is at the cost of extreme [blurring](#blurring) for the resulting image.